What is Working Capital Management?

 Why Is Working Capital Important?

-If companies do not successfully manage their working capital, businesses may struggle to pay their bills, hire new employees, upgrade equipment, or invest in new projects.
+Working capital is crucial as it funds daily operations, pays bills, and makes investments.
+If not managed properly, businesses may struggle to pay bills, hire new employees, upgrade equipment, or invest in new projects.
 Effective administration of working capital is essential to running a successful business.